-The highest ranking close-up trick on our list is also believed to be one of the oldest magic tricks known to exist.
+The highest ranking close-up trick on our list is also believed to be one of the oldest magic tricks ever known to exist.
 There is a carving of a picture of what could be something similar to the cups and balls being performed that was found in an ancient Egyptian tomb.
 The Roman philosopher Seneca refers to the trick over two-thousand years ago.
-The cups and balls is, without a doubt, one of the cornerstones of magic.
+Cups and balls is, without a doubt, one of the cornerstones of magic.
 The trick has been performed on the street, on television, on large stages, and everywhere in between.
-To watch a skilled modern-day performer such as Gazzo manipulate the small balls to make them appear and disappear beneath different cups is an absolute pleasure and can remind one how magic should elicit a sense of joy and wonderment within us all.
+To watch a skilled modern-day performer such as Ricky Jay manipulate the small balls to make them appear and disappear beneath different cups is an absolute pleasure and can remind one how magic should elicit a sense of joy and wonderment within us all.

 This is another illusion that takes place in the blink of an eye.
 The magician is bound and put in a bag.
 The bag is locked inside a trunk.
 The assistant stands on top of the box, pulls up a cloth to cover him or herself, and drops it to reveal that it is now the magician standing on top of the box.
 The box is opened, and the assistant is now found to be inside.
 This is the trick that helped Houdini become the sensation that he was to become.
 It would be difficult to find another trick that has such an immediate impact on an audience.
 Countless magicians have performed their own version of this over the years, but very few have come even close to matching the prowess of the Pendragons.
 Watch their performances of Metamorphosis above.
 Hold on a second, though.
 If this trick is so impactful to see, and can make even the most skeptical audience member actually start to believe that magic does indeed exist, how is it not in the number one position on our list?
 Read on to find out!